Supply chain issues create a disposable mask shortage - NewsBreak

 “In terms of a general shortage of some PPE products that exist in North America and the US, it’s related to a global supply chain issue that we’re going through – one related to COVID-19 and the second related to the flow of goods because of the supplier’s employee shortage,” says Greg Tsagris, the President of Phoenix Quality Manufacturing, a face mask manufacturer in Jackson, Ohio.

-He also says another reason for the shortage is the need for face masks has not been consistent.Columbus State mourns the death of basketball player Anthony Moore
+He also says another reason for the shortage is the need for face masks has not been consistent.Memorial, headstone business being overwhelmed during pandemic

 “One of the things with masks, it’s not like food products where there’s a steady demand, because people need to eat every day.
 Masks have [their] flow based on previous flare ups.
 So we had the original COVID-19 that caused a flare up, the delta variant caused a flare up, and now we’re having omicron and that’s causing [additional] flare ups and an increase in purchases,”